leehaesung/iotf-rtd/docs/devices/device_mgmt/requests.rst

 Device Management Requests
 ==========================

-The IoT Platform provides some actions which can be initiated against sets of devices.
+The IoT Platform provides some actions which can be initiated against one or more devices.
 These actions can be initiated through the dashboard as well as by using the REST API.
 The available actions are split into two groups, device actions and firmware actions.

 Device Actions
 --------------